alekseyl/testoscope/README.md

 ### How it works?
-Testoscope hooks to exec_query of a connection adapter, for all queries runs them two times: first with EXPLAIN and analyze it, and the second - is for original a caller purpose.
+Testoscope hooks to exec_query of a connection adapter, when sql query reach exec_query it runs two times: first with EXPLAIN for tstoscope to analyze, and the second - for original a caller purpose.

-After achieving explain result, it simply search for configured unintended behaviour markers, like a Seq Scan substring in Postgres QUERY PLAN explained, and also collects indexes used by all queries for a final summary.
+After retrieving explain result, testoscope search for specified unintended behaviour markers, like a Seq Scan substring in Postgres QUERY PLAN explained, and also collects indexes used by all queries for a final summary.

 ### Unintended Behaviours
-By default unintended behaviours are preconfigured for PosgtreSQL and all tables:
+By default markers are preconfigured for PosgtreSQL and full list of tables:

      config.unintened_key_words = ['Seq Scan', 'One-Time Filter']
      config.tables = :all

-But you can set any regexp you want to track inside EXPLAIN results, and also you can track not all tables, but only specified ones:
+But you can set any regexp you want to track inside EXPLAIN results, and also you can track partial list of tables:

     config.tables = ['cards', 'users']